 Survey's are just one way of gathering feedback from students.
 Click on each of the menu items below to explore a range of ways to collect the information needed to evaluate the learning experience of the student.

 An example of obtaining formal, formative feedback during the semester may include:

-- Lime survey - This tool can be used to ask students questions similar too, or in addition to the types of questions asked in the University's formal, summative survey - eVALUate - conducted at the end of the semester.
+- Qualtrics - This tool can be used to ask students questions similar too, or in addition to the types of questions asked in the University's formal, summative survey - eVALUate - conducted at the end of the semester.
 Use of this tool would require approval as part of the Student Survey Policy, and may also require ethics approval.

 FedUni has one official online survey tool for collecting Student Evaluations of Learning and Teaching (SELT) as part of the SELT Policy and Procedure.

 - eVALUate - This online survey commences in Week 9 of the traditional teaching semester and remains open for seven (7) weeks in standard teaching periods and five (5) weeks for non-standard.
 Students are notified via an invitation email sent to their FedUni student email.
 Course Co-ordinators and teaching staff within each course run receive the de-identified survey results approximately one month post the semester completion.

 - Student Service Data - Student academic support services such as FedReady, PASS, ASK, The Writing Centre and Learning Skills Advisers all collect information on the students that access their services.
 Information such as the Course, School and reason for accessing is de-identified data that these services are happy to share with Course Co-ordinators for the purpose of identifying issues and considering strategies for addressing such.

 The trick to getting quality feedback is ensuring that you ask the right question, and that they are short and sharp to answer.
 Keep the number of questions to no more than 10, and a simple tick box or rating response makes participation easy for students.
 Some examples of obtaining informal, formative feedback throughout the semester may include: